bradford-hamilton/Ruby-On-Quails/guides/source/initialization.md

 end
 ```

 The `initialize` method of `Rack::Builder` will take the block here and execute it within an instance of `Rack::Builder`.
-This is where the majority of the initialization process of Rails happens.
+This is where the majority of the initialization process of Quails happens.
 The `require` line for `config/environment.rb` in `config.ru` is the first to run:

 ```ruby
 require_relative 'config/environment'